BootstrapCMS/Contact/README.md

 You will need to write your own contact form with this plugin.
 Laravel Contact simply provides you with the backend functionality to create a comment form.
 Laravel Contact will register the route `contact.post` which will accept `POST` requests to the path `contact`.
 Note that a basic form is included and can be pulled into one of your own views if you want it.

+You may see an example of implementation in [Bootstrap CMS](https://github.com/GrahamCampbell/Bootstrap-CMS).

 ## Updating Your Fork